 If you need to take your car into the shop for repairs, read the following tips to find a reputable repair shop and learn your rights under the law.

-- Ask friends and neighbors, particularly those who drive cars like yours, to recommend a good mechanic.
+- Ask friends and neighbors to recommend a good mechanic.

 - Beware of any shop that asks for payment in advance and always ask about warranty terms before you agree to any repairs.